Mercedes-Benz ML R GL – Auxiliary Battery Replacement

 Sometimes, the battery warning light may stay on after replacing the battery.
 If that is the case, check the voltage provided by the alternator.

 - Press the R button on the cluster three times.

 - Start the engine.

 - The voltage will display on the instrument cluster.

-If the voltage is between 13 and 14.8 volts, the alternator is working ok.
+The alternator works okay if the voltage is between 13 and 14.8 volts.
 If the voltage is low, there may be a problem with the main battery, ground connection, alternator, or voltage regulator.